jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Only `spring.data.gemfire.*` prefixed properties are mapped to the SBDG `GemFireProperties` class hierarchy.
+Only `spring.data.gemfire.*` prefixed properties are mapped to the [spring-boot-gemfire-name] `GemFireProperties` class hierarchy.